NVDARemote/NVDARemote/README.md

 This template provides the following features you can use to help NVDA add-on development:
 * Automatic add-on package creation, with naming and version loaded from the add-on manifest file.
-* Compilation of gettext mo files before distribution, when needed.
+* Compilation of gettext mo files before distribution, when needed.file for the needs of your add-on.
+- To generate a gettext pot file, please run scons pot. a <adon-name>.pot file will be created with all gettext messages for your add-on.
+You need to check the buildVars.i18nSources variable to comply with your requirements.

 ## Requirements